DavidBachmann/davidbachmann.github.io/_posts/2015-12-27-maintainable-css.md

 Scoping
 ---
 Next up is scoping, also known as prefixing.
-If multiple teams are working on different parts of a large web application, where each team has their own way of authoring CSS and a naming methology like BEM can't be forced, we can use scopes.
+If multiple teams are working on different parts of a large web application where each team has their own way of authoring CSS and a naming methology like BEM can't be forced, we can use scopes.

 Each team gets their own prefix, in our example *PDS* (for an imaginary *Player Deposit Service* team).
 The team prefixes their Sass master file...